Block Paving Cost

 Scale

-The chosen scale will help to determine the overall cost of your driveway installation.
+The chosen scale will help determine your driveway installation's overall cost.
 Scale means the length and width of the finished area.
 This is all decided during the design phase of the construction and will have a large effect on the cost of the project.

 Complexity